francelwebdev/francelwebdev/README.md

 Database : PostgreSQL, MySQL, MongoDB.

-Currently I am perfecting my knowledge of JavaScript and it ecosystem and also learning React, React Native, Preact, Ionic...
+Currently I am perfecting my knowledge of JavaScript.

 Experience in building RESTful API and GraphQL API, deploy to the cloud (Heroku or other PaaS provider).